datacute/EmbeddedResourcePropertyGenerator/README.md

         <EmbeddedResource Include="SqlQueries\SelectById.sql"/>
       </ItemGroup>
     ```
-5. Add a partial class to your code.
+4. Add a partial class to your code.
-6. Include a using statement to the namespace of the code generator.
+5. Include a using statement to reference the `Datacute.EmbeddedResourcePropertyGenerator` namespace.
-7. Put the attribute `[EmbeddedResourcePropertyGenerator]` on the class.
+6. Put the attribute `[EmbeddedResourceProperties]` on the class.
-8. Specify the extension and folder path to search for embedded resources.
+7. Specify the extension and folder path to search for embedded resources.
-9. Use the properties generated on the partial class.
+8. Use the properties generated on the partial class.
     ```csharp
     using Datacute.EmbeddedResourcePropertyGenerator;